-Anopheles is a genus of mosquito that is best known for transmitting the dangerous disease known as malaria.
-This genus, which might as well be called the malaria mosquito, contains over 420 known species of mosquitoes.
-Anopheles mosquito from Greek means useless, which the best describes these blood-seeking mosquitoes that kill over 1 million people each year.
-Anopheles genus was first described in 1818 by a German entomologist Johann Wilhelm Meigen.
-Human malaria is transmitted by female Anopheles mosquitoes but only about 30-40 Anopheles species transmit malaria disease.
+Anopheles is a genus of mosquito that’s best known for transmitting malaria.
+This genus, which we might as well call the malaria mosquito, contains over 420 known species of mosquito.
+The female Anopheles mosquito can transmit malaria to humans, but only about 30-40 species do so.

 The Anopheles genus was first described in 1818 by a German entomologist, Johann Wilhelm Meigen.
 Anopheles comes from the Greek for “useless.”
 That’s the best way to describe these blood-seeking mosquitoes, which kill nearly one million people each year.

 The Anopheles genus has over 420 known species, from which just over 100 can carry malaria.
 From those 100 species, only 30-40 are common transmitters of malaria.

 They obtain a parasite called plasmodium from the blood cells of an infected human.
 Then the parasite reproduces inside the mosquito.
 So, when the mosquito bites another human, the parasite enters the victim’s blood along with the mosquito’s saliva.

 Besides transmitting malaria, some species of Anopheles mosquito can transmit heartworms, which can be very dangerous to dogs, cats, and other animals.

 Anopheles mosquitoes have three main parts: the head, thorax, and abdomen.
 They have specific antennae to detect different odors from hosts and to find breeding sites.

 For feeding, these mosquitoes have a proboscis.
 To detect carbon dioxide, which is one of the strongest mosquito attractants, these species have two maxillary palps.